YaoQianli/InstallCosmoSIS/README.md

-#The lapack linear algebra package
+%#The lapack linear algebra package

-#On a mac this should just say "-framework Accelerate" or "-framework veclib" if that doesn't work
+%#On a mac this should just say "-framework Accelerate" or "-framework veclib" if that doesn't work

 export LAPACK_LINK="-L ~/InstallCosmosis/lapack-3.6.1/liblapack.a -llapack -lblas"

-#You may need to add :${DYLD_LIBRARY_PATH} to the end of this
+%#You may need to add :${DYLD_LIBRARY_PATH} to the end of this

 export DYLD_LIBRARY_PATH=/usr/lib64/libgfortran.so.3.0.0:${COSMOSIS_SRC_DIR}/cosmosis/datablock/:${COSMOSIS_SRC_DIR}/cosmosis-standard-library/likelihood/:${COSMOSIS_SRC_DIR}/cosmosis-standard-library/likelihood/planck/plc-1.0/lib/:${COSMOSIS_SRC_DIR}/cosmosis-standard-library/likelihood/planck2015/plc-2.0/lib/

-#You may need to add :${LD_LIBRARY_PATH} to the end of this
+%#You may need to add :${LD_LIBRARY_PATH} to the end of this

 export LD_LIBRARY_PATH=/usr/lib64/libgfortran.so.3.0.0:${COSMOSIS_SRC_DIR}/cosmosis/datablock/:${COSMOSIS_SRC_DIR}/cosmosis-standard-library/likelihood/planck/plc-1.0/lib/:${COSMOSIS_SRC_DIR}/cosmosis-standard-library/likelihood/planck2015/plc-2.0/lib/